Birsa Institute of Technology, Sindri

-BIT Sindri, is an affiliated engineering college in Sindri, Jharkhand, India.
+BIT Sindri is an affiliated engineering college in Sindri, Jharkhand, India.
 Established in 1949, BIT Sindri is one of the oldest engineering and technological institute in India.
 BIT Sindri emerged as rank 1 in the East Zone and 9th in engineering colleges of the country in the Internshala Annual College Ranking 2023.

 History

 BIT Sindri was established in 1949 as College of Mechanical and Electrical Engineering, Sindri with temporary campus at Patna and affiliated to Patna University.
 It was shifted to its permanent campus at Sindri in Dhanbad District a year later, where it was renamed as Bihar Institute of Technology, Sindri.
 After reorganisation of Patna University and establishment of Ranchi University in 1960, it was affiliated to Ranchi University.
 BIT Sindri was later affiliated to Vinoba Bhave University after establishment of Vinoba Bhave University at Hazaribagh in September 1992.
 Currently, it is affiliated to Jharkhand University of Technology.

+Administration

+BIT Sindri owned and administered by the Government of Jharkhand and run by the Department of Higher and Technical Education through Directorate of Technical Education.

+At the institutional level, BIT Sindri is administrated by the Director of the institute, who is the chief academic and executive officer of the BIT Sindri.
+The Director is appointed by the Department of Higher and Technical Education Government of Jharkhand.
+The Director of the institute is the executive head of the Institution.

+The Director is responsible for overall administration of the institute and executing the institute's activities and is supported by the Six Deans as well as the heads of departments & centers and several Prof.In-Charge of their respective sections and cells.

 Academics

 The institute continued to be affiliated with Vinoba Bhave University until 2017.
 From 2018 onwards, the institute has been affiliated with the Jharkhand University of Technology (JUT), Ranchi, the foundations of which were laid down by the former Hon'ble president of India, Shri Pranab Mukherjee.
 All courses are approved by the All India Council of Technical Education.

 The institute currently conducts graduate and postgraduate courses in ten disciplines of engineering which are supported by three departments of natural sciences, one department each of earth sciences and humanities.